jely2002/youtube-dl-gui/README.md

 - Download parts of playlists
 - Download only mp3 files
 - Shows an estimated download size before downloading the videos
+- The app will always be up-to-date (auto-updating)

 ## How to use
 Download the .exe if you are on Windows or the .dmg if you are on macOSX, then just open them and you're good to go!